Skip to main content

 Development builds are the recommended setup for production apps.

-This guide will walk you through integrating Rive into your Expo project, including installing dependencies, configuring your build, and testing your animations.
+This guide will walk you through integrating Rive into your Expo project, including installing dependencies, configuring your build, and testing your graphics.

 Initial Setup